Routine Eye Care

 The trained, professional staff at AEC can help protect your vision through comprehensive eye exams that check your visual acuity and look for signs of disease or other serious problems.
 According to the American Academy of Ophthalmology, many sight-threatening diseases, if detected early, can be cured or treated to prevent of slow the progression of any vision loss.

 The most important preventive step is receiving routine examinations by a qualified eye care professional.
+For more information, please watch our education videos below.

 Children should receive their first comprehensive eye exam before the age of four, unless a specific condition or history of family childhood vision problems warrants and earlier examination.